paulrougieux/eu_cbm_hat/README.md

     pip install --upgrade git+https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat.git
     pip install --upgrade git+https://github.com/cat-cfs/libcbm_py.git@1.x

 By default, the data is located in your home folder.
-You can display the location where the data should be with these python commands:
+You can display the default location where the data should be with these python commands:

     import eu_cbm_hat
     eu_cbm_hat.eu_cbm_data_dir